aklein1995/Navigation_Bananas_DRL/README.md

 ## Instructions

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
-In the `Report.pdf` you will find information about the implementation and the obtained results.
+In the `DRLND_P1_Report.pdf` you will find information about the implementation and the obtained results.
 Check it out and try it yourself!